The Mohave Shovel-Nosed Snake, Chionactis occipitalis can be located in the high deserts of Southern California, Souther Nevada, and Western Arizona.

-They reside in the Lower Colorado River Sonoran Deserts rub and Mohave Desert Communities.
-Also, this snake is usually found close to washes in desert flats or on gently sloping bajadas.
+This snake is usually found close to washes in desert flats or on gently sloping bajadas.
 They are ground dwellers and primarily crepuscular.
-Although they are sometimes active into the night and mild days.
+They are nocturnal and are in underground burrows during the daytime.
 They feed on insects, spiders, centipedes, reptile eggs and so on.
 Lastly, their mating takes place in spring.
 In summer, a clutch of about 9 eggs is laid.

 Learn more with Schechter Natural History's Guide to Reptiles and Amphibians